Meet Nursing Home Requirements with Cornell Systems

 - Hospice center

-The ANSI/UL 1069 details construction, performance, reliability and safety of nurse call system components.
-NFPA 99 guidelines define four different building categories:
+ANSI/UL 1069 details the construction, performance, reliability, and safety of nurse call system components.
+These regulations are detailed by NFPA 99 guidelines which define four different building categories:

 - Category 1: facilities where failure of a nurse call system is likely to result in major injury or death of patients or caregivers require an ANSI/UL 1069 approved call system